 As a bariatric patient, being grateful for your new life can sometimes be difficult.
 There are restrictions, and you may have experienced side effects from surgery.
 Some people develop hypoglycemia or lactose intolerance after surgery.
 While these conditions can affect your quality of life, surgery really does give you a second chance at life.
 Because of your lower weight and lessened health conditions, your life expectancy is so much greater.
 Yes, you may have certain restrictions, but these restrictions are the reasons surgery worked for you.
 It’s what’s enabled you to lose weight.
 Your quality of life is so much better.
 You no longer have to be a person watching your life pass by.
 You can actively participate in life now.

 Think of how many things you have been able to do since losing weight.
 Even basic things like fitting in movie theater seats and not being embarrassed to go to the doctor are things we shouldn’t take for granted.
 We have spent so many years of our lives sitting on the sidelines and watching life pass us by.
 Now that we’ve lost weight and can do more things, we get to actually live our lives.
-While I acknowledge that surgery may have unpleasant side effects that make certain activities harder, the benefits far outweigh the negatives.
+While I acknowledge that surgery may have unpleasant side effects, like dumping syndrome, that make certain activities harder, the benefits of bariatric surgery far outweigh the negatives.

 Ways to Feel Grateful for Your New Life